Table of Contents

 PostHog usually shows up when a team is trying to avoid buying four different tools at once.
 Analytics, feature flags, session replay, experimentation, all in one open-source platform with a generous free tier.
 Early on, that works well.

 The catch shows up later.
-Session replay eats through event quotas fast without sampling limits, and there's no sales team to warn you during onboarding.
+Every product bills separately, and with self-serve onboarding there's no required sales call, so replay and analytics costs can creep as you scale unless you set billing limits per product.
 Cohort analysis is a tier below Mixpanel.
 Funnels are solid but not best-in-class.
 Most teams that start on PostHog either stay or eventually move to Mixpanel once the analytics needs get more specific.

 5. Heap